Are you making the most of your clients’ birthdays?

 I suspect not.

-A client’s birthday is a once-a-year marketing bonanza for salons and spas.
-Yet blink and you’ll miss it.
+A client’s birthday is a once-a-year marketing bonanza for hair and beauty businesses, yet blink and you miss it.
+You only get one opportunity each year so be prepared.
+Here’s how:

 I know a card and stamp cost more.
 And it certainly takes a bit more effort.
 But isn’t that the marketing point?

-When I open your birthday card with its handwritten personal message from my stylist or beautician I think, “ah how lovely.
+When I open birthday card with its handwritten personal message from my stylist or therapist I think, “Ah how lovely.
 Someone clearly values my custom so much they have bothered to find time in their hectic day to spend money and effort on me.”

-When I get a birthday email or text which is personalised (by computer) with my name I merely think, “okay, so I’ve got a discount.”
+When I get a birthday email or text which is personalised (by computer) with my name I merely think, “Okay, so I’ve got a salon discount.”

 Shop-bought birthday cards are expensive and don’t help build your salon brand.
 Far better to ask your graphic designer to design and print an exclusive birthday card for your hair or beauty business.